 The SFMTA knows that the best street designs come from working in collaboration with neighbors, local businesses, community groups and users of the corridor.
 That is why we are doing robust public outreach in support of the project.
 Thus far, we have met with more than 20 business groups

-Furthermore, if you own or manage a business on Folsom or Howard streets, please take a brief survey about business loading that will help staff understand the needs of your business.
+If you own or manage a business on Folsom or Howard streets, please take a brief survey about business loading that will help staff understand the needs of your business.

 - Project alternatives